thePhil/cordaWorkshop/README.md

 ## Sample Scenario
 During the workshop we are going to work on a very simple insurance application, a new car owner is buying an insurance policy to cover damages to his car.
 Optionally we are going to also include a very simple claims process without a payment.

+## Getting Started

+In order to build the software do the following `./gradlew clean build deployNodes -x test`

+If you are using a normal terminal, execute the following line in order to start the local network with three nodes:
+`./build/nodes/runnodes`

+If you are running under a `tmux` environment execute the included script:
+`./startNodes.sh`

+The `startNodes.sh` script needs to be adapted every time you change a configuration in the nodes.
+For a new version of your corDapp restart your nodes.

+The webserver can be started either through the functionality in IntelliJ or via a command line execution.
+Just ensure you are including the proper command line arguments.
+An example can be found in the webserver project [Gradle File](./webserver/build.gradle) with the task: `runSpringServerPartyA`.